khoirulmuzakka/FuncCraft/README.md

 - `BenchmarkFunction`: one concrete benchmark function that evaluates batches of points.

+## Why FuncCraft?

+Common black-box optimization benchmark suites are intentionally finite.
+For example, CEC2017 has 30 functions, CEC2020 has 10, CEC2022 has 12, and BBOB/COCO 2009 has 24.
+They also target fixed dimension sets, such as 10/30/50/100 for CEC2017, 5/10/15/20 for CEC2020, and 2/5/10/20/40 for
+BBOB/COCO 2009.
+These suites are useful standards, but they limit how many distinct landscapes and dimensions can be used in large-scale experiments.

+Many traditional benchmarks also rely mainly on shifting and rotation.
+FuncCraft generalizes that idea by combining 34 primitive base functions with a wider set of coordinate transformations, value transformations, composition functions, and optional nested composed functions.
+This makes the number of possible benchmark-function combinations practically unlimited.

+FuncCraft is designed to:

+- generate practically unlimited benchmark functions at any dimension;
+- define reproducible benchmark suites by editing YAML files;
+- define reproducible custom benchmark functions with YAML;
+- preserve useful function identity under dimension changes;
+- improve cross-platform robustness for generated suites;
+- expose the same suite-generation model from C++ and Python.

 ## Mechanism Summary

 FuncCraft builds functions from primitive benchmark landscapes, coordinate